-Be in business in the BBB's service area not less than one year.
+Be in business in the BBB's service area not less than 6 months.
 This requirement may be waived by the Board of Directors of the BBB if the principals previously operated a firm with an acceptable record within the BBB's service area, or the principals previously operated a firm that maintained an acceptable record in another BBB's service area.

 Supply background information about the company principals or other information deemed essential to the BBB's responsibility to provide inquirers with factual reports which bear on the reliability of the business.

 Pay the appropriate Accreditation and other fees as set by the BBB.

 Promptly respond to any and all complaints forwarded by the BBB, and make a good faith effort to resolve all such complaints in accordance with generally accepted good business practices.
 The company must also be free from an unsatisfactory report at the BBB in whose service area the company is headquartered.

 Cooperate with the BBB in efforts to eliminate the underlying cause of patterns or trends of customer complaints which the BBB may call to the company's attention.

 Cooperate with the BBB's activities and efforts to promote voluntary self-regulation within the business industry.